3200-series (CTA)

 The 3200-series cars are currently assigned to the Blue and Brown Lines.
 At various points during their service life a small number were also assigned to the Yellow and Purple Lines.
-In late 2018, some of the 3200-series cars will be reassigned from the Brown and Orange Lines to the Blue Line, with the 2600-series cars from the Blue Line replacing some 3200-series cars from the Orange Line.
+In late 2018, some of the 3200-series cars were reassigned from the Brown and Orange Lines to the Blue Line, with the 2600-series cars from the Blue Line replacing some 3200-series cars from the Orange Line.
 These cars entered service on the Blue Line on September 17, 2018, and were removed from service from the Orange Line in October 2018.

 Mid-life overhaul

 In May 2014, two trainsets (one on the Brown Line and one on the Orange Line) were retrofitted with LED destination signs similar to those on the 5000-series cars as a project for a mid-life overhaul for the cars.
 The overhaul plans were approved on August 14, 2014.
-In addition to new LED destination signs, new LED run number boxes, including car 3458 (except cars 3227-28), new air conditioning systems are being installed, and the propulsion systems, passenger door motors, and wheel and axle assemblies were rebuilt.
+In addition to new LED destination signs, new LED run number boxes, including car 3458, new air conditioning systems are being installed, and the propulsion systems, passenger door motors, and wheel and axle assemblies were rebuilt.
 The 3200-series rehabilitation began in 2015 and was completed in 2018.
 In Summer 2015, rehabbed Brown Line cars began appearing in service.

 Retirement

-If the options get picked up, the 3200-series cars currently in service are expected to be replaced by the new 7000-series cars.
+If the options got picked up, the 3200-series cars currently in service were expected to be replaced by the new 7000-series cars.